 Motor vehicle expenses incurred for work.
-"Motor vehicle expenses" means expenses or losses the deceased incurred:
+"Motor vehicle expenses" means expenses or losses you incurred:

-- For the operation, maintenance, and repair of a motor vehicle, - To borrow money for the purpose of acquiring a motor vehicle, including interest on the money borrowed, - To lease a motor vehicle, including rental payments under the lease, - For depreciation of a motor vehicle the deceased owned.
-Calculate the deceased's estate depreciation deduction following the instructions for Part C, line 2e.
+- For the operation, maintenance, and repair of a motor vehicle, - To borrow money for the purpose of acquiring a motor vehicle, including interest on the money borrowed, - To lease a motor vehicle, including rental payments under the lease, - For depreciation of a motor vehicle you own.
+Calculate your depreciation deduction following the instructions for Part C, line 2e.

-If the deceased incurred expenses for the use of the deceased's vehicle in the course of the deceased's employment, the deceased's estate may deduct either the actual expenses incurred or M 1 per km travelled by the vehicle on employment-related travel.
-The cost of commuting between the deceased's residence and work is not considered to be in the course of the deceased's employment and is not deductible.
+If you incurred expenses for the use of your motor vehicle in the course of your employment, you may deduct either the actual expenses incurred or M 1 per km travelled by the vehicle on employment-related travel.
+The cost of commuting between your residence and work is not considered to be in the course of your employment and is not deductible.

-If the deceased did not use vehicle exclusively for employment-related travel, the deductible amount for actual expenses is determined by multiplying the deduction by a fraction equal to the distance travelled on employment-related travel divided by the total distance travelled by the vehicle during the year of assessment.
+If you did not use your vehicle exclusively for employment-related travel, the deductible amount for actual expenses is determined by multiplying the deduction by a fraction equal to the distance travelled on employment-related travel divided by the total distance travelled by the vehicle during the year of assessment.

 Substantiation required.
-To claim this deduction, the deceased's estate must keep in its records for at least 4 years, a daily log book that the deceased filled in at the time of each trip showing:
+To claim this deduction, you must keep in your records for at least 4 years, a daily log book that you filled in at the time of each trip showing:

-- The total distance traveled by the vehicle each day, - The distance travelled by the vehicle on employment-related travel, - The destination, - The object in making the trip, and - If the deceased's estate is claiming actual motor vehicle expenses, the vehicle expenses the deceased incurred.
+- The total distance traveled by the vehicle each day, - The distance travelled by the vehicle on employment-related travel, - The destination, - The object in making the trip, and - If you are claiming actual motor vehicle expenses, the vehicle expenses you incurred.

 Minimum deductible amount of overall unreimbursed employment-related expenses.
-The sum of the deductions on lines 2a, 2c, 2d, and 2e must exceed both M 2,500 and 5% of the deceased's estate gross income (Part A, line 1d + Part B, line 2c + Part C, line 1 minus line 2a + lines 4 and 5 + Part D, line 1 minus line 2a + lines 4 and 5 + Part E, lines 2, 5d, 8, and 9 + Part F, line 1).
+The sum of the deductions on lines 2a, 2c, 2d, and 2e must exceed both M 2,500 and 5% of your gross income (Part A, line 1d + Part B, line 2c + Part C, line 1 minus line 2a + lines 4 and 5 + Part D, line 1 minus line 2a + lines 4 and 5 + Part E, lines 2, 5d, 8, and 9 + Part F, line 1).
 Otherwise, no deduction is allowed on lines 2a, 2c, 2d, or 2e.